This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 Who is Ray Bidegain?

-I love the process and I have loved every minute of this period in my work.
+I love the process, and I have loved every minute of this period in my work.
 Platinum printing is an amazing and beautiful way to make photographs.

-My new brand, Cascabel Press, will revolve around hand pulled printmaking and related objects.
-I am excited and passionate about it, and I hope y’all will get excited with me!
-Photogravure prints are beautiful, and this type of printmaking has a long and rich history.
-These objects are ink on paper with so many variables: the paper I use, the color of the ink I choose, and adding some very interesting techniques such as chine collé that I can incorporate to give each print a unique look.
-This also lends itself to printing in editions, and all this year I have been making my edition 2021 prints each week in small editions of between 8 and 15 prints.
-I hope you will continue on this journey with me.
+Working under the imprint Cascabel Press, my time now revolves around hand-pulled printmaking and book arts.
+I am excited and passionate about it, and I hope yall will get excited with me!
+Photogravure prints are beautiful, and this type of printmaking has a long, rich history.
+These objects are ink on paper with so many variables: the paper I use, the color of the ink I choose, and adding some very interesting techniques such as chine collé that give each print a unique look.
+Mix in typography, letterpress printing, and book binding, and I am truly “living the dream.”